neffej/API-social-network-18/README.md

 ## Contributing
 Enjoy and leave feedback!
 I am happy to share and happier to learn.

-## Tests
+## Walkthrough
-There are no tests developed for this project.
+Visit https://drive.google.com/file/d/1mqdptgescP0zzbNBQU7XRxCS5qRfEtRR/view for a video walkthrough

 ## Questions
 If you have questions, please visit the source repository on Github (https://www.github.com/neffej) or email me at just.eneff@gmail.com.